 4 Inspections & selection intensity

-Table 4 indicates the number of sheep approved, expressed as a percentage of the number of lambs present at lamb inspection (100 days).
+Table 4 indicates the number of sheep approved, expressed as a percentage of the number of lambs present at final inspection (12 months).
 According to the figures in Table 4 the high standard of particularly ram selection was maintained for 2016.
 This excellent result indicates that Dohne Merino breeders maintained the high standard set regarding breeding material for sale.

 Table/Tabel 5 Number of F3-ewes inspected/Getal F3-ooie geinspekteer